-- The applicant family must: - Qualify as a family as defined by HUD and the PHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for household members as required. - Consent to the PHA's collection and use of family information as provided for in PHA- provided consent forms. - Not currently be receiving a duplicative subsidy. - The PHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the PHA.
+- The applicant family must: - Qualify as a family as defined by HUD and the PHA. - Have income at or below HUD-specified income limits. - Qualify on the basis of citizenship or the eligible immigrant status of family members. - Provide social security number information for household members as required. - Consent to the PHA's collection and use of family information as provided for in PHA- provided consent forms. - Not currently be receiving a duplicative subsidy.

+Meet net asset and property ownership restriction requirements.

+• The PHA must determine that the current or past behavior of household members does not include activities that are prohibited by HUD or the PHA.

 This chapter contains three parts:

 Part I: Definitions of Family and Household Members.
 This part contains HUD and PHA definitions of family and household members and explains initial and ongoing eligibility issues related to these members.

 Part II: Basic Eligibility Criteria.
 This part discusses income eligibility, and rules regarding citizenship, social security numbers, and family consent.

 Part III: Denial of Admission.
-This part covers factors related to an applicant's past or current conduct (e.g. criminal activity) that can cause the PHA to deny admission.
-PART I: DEFINITIONS OF FAMILY AND HOUSEHOLDMEMBERS 3-I.A.
-OVERVIEW Some eligibility criteria and program rules vary depending upon the composition of the family requesting assistance.
+This part covers factors related to an applicant's past or current conduct (e.g. criminal activity) that can cause the PHA to deny admission as well as the asset limitation for public housing.

+PART I: DEFINITIONS OF FAMILY AND HOUSEHOLDMEMBERS

+Some eligibility criteria and program rules vary depending upon the composition of the family requesting assistance.
 In addition, some requirements apply to the family as a whole and others apply to individual persons who will live in the public housing unit.
 This part provides information that is needed to correctly identify family and household members, and explains HUD's eligibility rules.

 3-I.B.
+FAMILY AND HOUSEHOLD [24 CFR 5.105(a)(2), 24 CFR 5.403, FR Notice 02/03/12, Notice PIH 2014-20, Notice PIH 2023-27, and FR Notice 2/14/23]

+The terms family and household have different meanings in the public housing program.

+Family

-FAMILY AND HOUSEHOLD [24 CFR 5.105(a)(2), 24 CFR 5.403, FR Notice 02/03/12, and Notice PIH 2014-20] The terms family and household have different meanings in the public housing program.
-Family To be eligible for admission, an applicant must qualify as a family.
-Family as defined by HUD, includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, disabled person, near-elderly person, or any other single person; or a group of persons residing together.
-Such group includes, but is not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family, a disabled family, a displaced family, or the remaining member of a tenant family.
+To be eligible for admission, an applicant must qualify as a family.
+Family as defined by HUD, includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, a single person, who may be an elderly person, displaced person, disabled person, near-elderly person, or any other single person; an otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age and who has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)), and is homeless or is at risk of becoming homeless at age 16 or older; or a group of persons residing together.
+Such group includes, but is not limited to a family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family), an elderly family, a near-elderly family, a disabled family, a displaced family, and the remaining member of a tenant family.
 The PHA has the discretion to determine if any other group of persons qualifies as a family.

 Gender Identity means actual or perceived gender characteristics.